Polynomial Equivalence of Complexity Geometries: State complexity

 If we are aiming for $|\psi_a \rangle = U_a |\psi_0 \rangle$ but we instead hit $|\psi_b \rangle = U_b |\psi_0 \rangle$, then knowing that $||U_a -U_b||_{\overline{F}}$ is small (or equivalently that $U_a$ and $U_b$ are close in the Killing metric) does not guarantee that the inner-product $\langle \psi_a|\psi_b \rangle$ will be close to one.
 This is because small $||U_a - U_b||_{\overline{F}}$ only guarantees that $\langle \psi | U_a^\dagger U_b|\psi \rangle$ is close to one when averaged over all input states $|\psi \rangle$, and not necessarily for our particular input state $|\psi_0\rangle$.
 Instead we need to demand that $U_a$ and $U_b$ are close in the operator norm.
 The operator norm being small does guarantee that $U_a|\psi \rangle$ and $U_b|\psi \rangle$ are close even for the worst-case input.
 Using the definition of the operator norm, Eq.~\ref{eq:operatornormdefinition}, we have

-Using this inequality, bounds on the number of gates required to get operator-norm close to a unitary become bounds on the gates required to get inner-product close to a state.
+Using this inequality, bounds on the number of gates required to get operator-norm close to a unitary become bounds on the number of gates required to get inner-product close to a state.

 The first upperbound on the cost of getting operator-norm close was Eq.~\ref{eq:boxedgettingoperatorclose}.
-Combining this with Eq.~\ref{eq:innerproductintermsofgatecomplexity} means that any pair of states that are connected by a complexity-geometry path of length $L$ can be approximated within inner-product error $\epsilon$ by a circuit that uses a number of gates less than
+Combining this with Eq.~\ref{eq:innerproductintermsofgatecomplexity} upperbounds the size of the circuit need to transition between any pair of states that are connected by a complexity-geometry path of length $L$: there must exist a circuit of size at most